Bicol Region: Tourism

-The region's tourism industry has been revived by the popularity of Mayon Volcano, the new CamSur Water Sports Complex, whale shark spotting, among others, which consequently increased the number of upscale resorts.
-Naga City has its colonial churches, and pilgrimages to Our Lady of Peñafrancia.
+The region's tourism industry has been revived by the popularity of Mayon Volcano, Caramoan islands, CamSur Water Sports Complex, Mt.
+Isarog National Park, whale shark spotting, among others, which consequently increased the number of upscale resorts.
+Naga City has shopping, dining, and lifestyle districts, colonial churches, and pilgrimages to Our Lady of Peñafrancia.

 The municipality of Daet and Catanduanes province have long been destinations for surfers.
-The opening of the Bicol International Airport in Legazpi City was hoped to further boost tourism in the region.
+The opening of the Bicol International Airport in Daraga, Albay was hoped to further boost tourism in the region.

 Geology

 Bicol region is highly volcanic in origin and part of the Pacific Ring of Fire.
 Known as the Bicol Volcanic Arc or Chain, the volcanoes are the results of the Philippine Sea Plate subducting under the Philippine Mobile Belt, along the Philippine Trench.
 Volcanism is evident by the number of hot springs, crater lakes, and volcanoes that dot the region starting from Mount Labo in Camarines Norte to the Gate Mountains in Matnog, Sorsogon.

 Mayon Volcano is the most prominent of the volcanoes in the region, famous for its perfect conical shape and for being the most active in the Philippines.
 Its eruptions have repeatedly inflicted disasters on the region, but during lulls in activity, it is a particularly magnificent peak.
 The southernmost tip of the peninsula is dominated by Bulusan Volcano, the other active volcano in the region.
 Tiwi in Albay and the Bacon-Manito area between Sorsogon and Albay are the sites of two major geothermal fields that contribute substantially to the Bicol Power Grid, which is the only independent power grid in the Philippines.